Drug Scheduling: Understanding the Basics

 8m

 All medicines in Australia are categorised by how they are made accessible to the public.
-‘Scheduling’ is the name given to this system.
-It is intended to protect the health and safety of the public.
+This system is called ‘Scheduling’ and is intended to protect the health and safety of the public.

 As you would expect, medicines with a lower safety risk are generally less rigidly controlled than medicines that have a higher safety risk.